arturhoo/arch_rails/README.md

 # ArchRails

-An attempt on applying DDD and Hexagonal principles to Rails, leaving the application less monolithic and tied to the framework.
+An attempt on applying DDD and Hexagonal principles to Rails, leaving the application less monolithic and less tied to the framework.

 ## Inspirations